ministryofjustice/security-guidance/docs/system-backup-standard.md

 #### Creating a retention schedule

-All MoJ system backups must have a defined retention schedule.
+All system backups must have a defined retention schedule.

 The retention period is determined by several factors, such as a financial or regulatory requirement to keep data for a specific period of time, but no longer.